ellakoa/postcard-poem/content/posts/the-abandoned-house.md

   Or were they skulls?
   Jaws hung open.
 Whispering, wait……wait….. as we ran towards the open gate.
-  Stopped,
-  In our tracks by a thunderous groan
-  Turning, nowhere to hide
+  Stopped, in our tracks by a thunderous groan Turning, nowhere to hide
-  The door of the house was open wide
+  The door of the house, now open wide

   A ball rolled down the steps,
   Is this what you came for?